lawrenceable/lawrenceable/README.md

-- 👋 Hi, I’m @lawrenceable
+- 👋 Hi, I’m @lawrence
 - 👀 I’m interested in algorithm, datastructures, databases and computer networks.
 - 🌱 I’m currently learning Java development
 - 💞️ I’m looking to collaborate on any Java projects